ECS Fargate vs Lambda — Which AWS Compute to Pick in 2026

 The 2025 Change That Rewrote the Lambda vs Fargate Math

-In August 2025, AWS changed that.
-Lambda now bills for the INIT phase duration at the same rate as regular execution time: $0.0000166667 per GB-second (on x86) or $0.0000133334 per GB-second (on ARM64).
+August 2025, AWS changed that.
+Lambda now bills for INIT phase duration at the same rate as regular execution: $0.0000166667 per GB-second on x86, or $0.0000133334 per GB-second on ARM64.
 Doesn’t sound like much.
 For a lightweight Go function with a 50ms cold start, it genuinely isn’t.

-I made the mistake of not auditing our Java-based Lambda functions immediately after the change rolled out.
-Spent three weeks wondering why our Lambda line item was climbing.
-Turned out one of our functions — a Python data processing job loading pandas, numpy, and a few ML inference libraries — had an INIT phase averaging 4.2 seconds at 1024MB.
-Previously, free.
-After August 2025, that’s 4.3GB-seconds of billable INIT per cold start.
+Honestly, I should have started here.
+Everything downstream in this article depends on understanding that the INIT billing change isn’t a footnote — it’s the headline.
+Don’t make my mistake: I didn’t audit our Java-based Lambda functions immediately after the rollout.
+Spent three weeks watching our Lambda line item climb before I figured out why.
+Turned out one function — a Python data processing job pulling in pandas, numpy, and a handful of ML inference libraries — had an INIT phase averaging 4.2 seconds at 1024MB.
+Previously free.
+After August 2025, that’s 4.3 GB-seconds of billable INIT per cold start.
 At scale, that’s not rounding error territory.

-The specific impact breaks down by runtime:
+The impact breaks down pretty differently by runtime:

 - Python with heavy packages — pandas, scikit-learn, boto3 bundles, PyTorch inference layers.
 INIT phases of 2–8 seconds are common.
 Cost increase of 20–50% for workloads that cold start frequently.